Chaldal.com

 Chaldal.com (Bengali: চালডাল.কম), founded in 2013, is a grocery e-commerce platform in Bangladesh.
 The company offers its services via a website and mobile apps for Android and iOS.
 “Chaldal” is a Bengali word colloquially used to refer to "groceries" (Chal means Rice, and Dal means Pulses).
 Chaldal started as an online grocery service provider and has since gone on to redefine supply chains, ease commodity trade, support refugee camps, and reduce food wastage by building technology into the supply chain, all the way back to the farms.

 Chaldal operates in Dhaka, Narayanganj, Chittagong, Jashore, Khulna, Sylhet, and Rajshahi.
 As of February 2022, it has a total of 28 active warehouses.

 Description

 Chaldal was founded by Waseem Alim (Founder and CEO), Zia Ashraf (Founder and COO), and Tejas Viswanath (Founder and CTO).
 The company initially started with one warehouse/ office in Gulshan, Dhaka while offering next day delivery.

 In 2017, Chaldal received financing from IFC (International Finance Corporation), World Bank.
 The company has also received funding from other private, national and international venture capitalists through different series of investments.

 Chaldal has a website and Android and iOS app for smartphone users where users can order products.
 Orders can also be phoned in.
 Customers can choose their preferred time slots for delivery.

-Warehouses

-To ensure one-hour delivery, Chaldal maintains 25 different micro warehouses across Dhaka, Chattogram, Narayanganj, and Jashore.
-In Dhaka, the warehouses are situated in Hajaribag, Banani, Rajarbag, Mirpur, Uttara, Dhalibari, Kallyanpur, Rampura, Jatrabari, Fakirbari, Panthapath, Mohammadpur, Badda, Uttar khan, and Shewrapara.
-Its primary warehouse is in Rampura.
-The company also maintains a perishables processing warehouse in Mohakhali for its vegetables, dairy, fruits, etc.